John Jeshua Kettler

-John Jeshua Kettler (also written Kotelar, Kessler, or Ketelaar) (1659–1718), was a Dutch-speaking European born in German-speaking Poland.
+Joan Josua Ketelaar (also written Kotelar, Kessler, or Kettler) (1659–1718), was a Dutch-speaking European born in German-speaking Poland.
 He came to Surat, India for business.
 He traveled from Surat to Delhi, Agra and Lahore.
 He learned Hindi and wrote a Hindustani grammar in Dutch.

 Biography

 John was born on December 25,1659.
 His father was a bookbinder and he wanted John to follow him.
 He was a Lutheran by religion.

 In 1680, Joan was accused of stealing from his master under whom he was serving his apprenticeship.
 And in order to save his reputation, Joan poisoned his master as well as his master's guest (though unintentionally) by mixing arsenic in the beer, however a doctor was able to save them.
 Due to this, Joan was forced to flee to Danzig, where he stayed with another bookbinder.
 However a few days later he stole the bookbinder’s money with which he fled to Stockholm.